BrightspaceUI/visual-diff/README.md

 #### Right-to-Left (RTL)

 There are two approaches for setting up visual-diff tests in RTL.
 The first approach leverages the fact that our [RtlMixin](https://github.com/BrightspaceUI/core/blob/main/mixins/rtl-mixin.md) will honor `dir="rtl"` on elements.
+It works for simple components that aren't composed of other components that are also sensitive to the text direction.
+It has the advantage of not requiring a page reload between sets of tests.

 ```html
 <div class="visual-diff">